 5. Deeper understanding of the “why”

-Most undergraduate nursing degrees cram so much information into a short time that pathophysiology can get skimmed over or just plain forgotten in all the jumble of information.
-Advanced degree courses can offer a depth to pathophysiology that rivals medical school.
+Most undergraduate nursing degrees typically cover a breadth of topics to prepare you.
+Advanced degree courses can offer a depth to pathophysiology comparable to medical school.
 Even nurses who are not interested in pursuing an advanced degree can benefit from auditing an advanced pathophysiology class now and then!

 6. Military promotion